Types of Food Poisoning

-This article provides an overview of these particular varieties of foodborne illnesses, with links to more detailed information about each.
+This article provides an overview of these particular varieties of foodborne illnesses, our rights to food safety, and links to more detailed information about each.
 See Foods Most Associated with Food Poisoning and How Does Food Become Contaminated? to learn more.
 Additionally, you can check out Foodborne Illnesses: What You Need to Know from the U.S. Food and Drug Administration (FDA) for an extensive list of illnesses.

 The bacterium Listeria monocytogenes can cause a serious infection called listeriosis, which mostly affects newborn babies, pregnant women, and adults with significantly weakened immune systems.
 Listeria can be found in the soil and water and can be carried by healthy farm animals as well.
 Uncooked (or under-cooked) meats and vegetables, as well as some processed foods prior to packaging, can carry the organism.
 Babies can contract listerioris from their mothers before birth.

 The family of bacterium referred to as Salmonella enterica, which includes six known subspecies, causes an illness known as salmonellosis.
-Salmonella can be found in raw chicken eggs; spoiled or mishandled milk; reptiles; tainted produce; and poultry, pork, or beef.
+Salmonella can be found in raw chicken or eggs; spoiled or mishandled milk; reptiles; tainted produce; and poultry, pork, or beef.
 A more serious but less common form of salmonellosis can lead to typhoid fever, which can be fatal.
-Most people recover after four to seven days without treatment, but can be deadly if it gets into the blood stream (in which case antibiotics are necessary).
+Most people recover after four to seven days without treatment but can be deadly if it gets into the bloodstream (in which case antibiotics are necessary).

 Contact a qualified product liability attorney to make sure your rights are protected.